-The Santa Barbara community has called for creating an entity to provide civilian oversight of the Santa Barbara Police Department (SBPD).
-This entity will ensure that the SBPD is responsive to the concerns and needs of all members of the Santa Barbara community while promoting transparency and accountability and increasing public trust between the community and the SBPD.
+The Santa Barbara community has called for creating an oversight mechanism to provide civilian oversight of the Santa Barbara Police Department (SBPD).
+This oversight mechanism will ensure that the SBPD is responsive to the concerns and needs of all members of the Santa Barbara community while promoting transparency and accountability and increasing public trust between the community and the SBPD.